Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 **Nmap Scripting Engine NSE**

 - These are scripts that are run on the results of the initial scan to search the web for what exploits are available
-- This is a preinatalled collection of scripts that come with Nmap
+- This is a preinatalled collection of scripts that come with Nmap, about 600
+- `ls /usr/share/nmap/scripts` to display the current scripts
+- Most scripts are for infomation gathering, but some can be used for automating networking tasks
+ - DNS enumeration
+   - Brute force attack
+   - OS fingerprinting
+   - Banner grabbing
+   - Vulnerability detection
+   - Vulnerability exploitation
+   - Backdoor identification
+   - Malware discovery

+**Zenmap**

+- ` apt-get update` to update Kali
+-  `sudo apt-get install alien` to install zenmap
+- `alien zenmap-7.80-1.noarch.rpm` convert to deb file from rpm befor it can be used

 **Drbuster**